Local limit theorems for suspended semiflows: 1 Background

 \

-As shown in \cite{nice}, the skew product semiflow of the jump cocycle over a suspended semiflow is isomorphic with the suspension semiflow over the displacement skew product.
-That is: if $(Y,\C,\nu,\Phi)=(X,\B,m,T)^\frak r$ and $J:=J^{(\varphi)}$, then
+By a simple change of variables, the skew product semiflow of the jump cocycle over a suspended semiflow is isomorphic with the suspended semiflow over the displacement skew product.
+That is: if $(Y,\nu,\Phi)=(X,m,T)^\frak r$ and $J:=J^{(\varphi)}$, then